flutter/samples/add_to_app/books/README.md

-Mimics a real world use-case of embedding Flutter into an existing Android app and demonstrates using [Pigeon](https://pub.dev/packages/pigeon) to communicate between Fluter and the host application.
+Mimics a real world use-case of embedding Flutter into an existing Android app and demonstrates using [Pigeon](https://pub.dev/packages/pigeon) to communicate between Flutter and the host application.

 ## Description